Creyos ADHD Assessment: A Clinical Protocol and Automated Report

 Depending on your patient’s age, the appropriate questionnaire will automatically be included, alongside scientifically validated tasks that are proved to correlate with ADHD via peer-reviewed academic papers.

-How To Interpret The ADHD Rating Scale
+How To Interpret The ADHD Assessment Score

 Once your patient completes their assessment, you'll be able to access a simple, easy-to-read report focused on ADHD in the same ways as you always do—right from the patient’s details page or the general reports page.
 Rather than having the results spread out across assessment types, you’ll get a unified report that offers a summary, rating scales, plus a deeper dive into performance on each task.